dr-leo/pandaSDMX/doc/sources.rst

 error message.

 A key difference is between sources offering SDMX-ML and SDMX-JSON APIs.
-SDMX-JSON APIs do not support structure queries; only data queries.
+SDMX-JSON APIs do not support metadata, or structure queries; only data queries.

-.. note:: For JSON APIs, start by browsing the website to retrieve the dataflow you're interested in.
+.. note:: For JSON APIs, start by browsing the source's website to retrieve the dataflow you're interested in.
 Then try to fine-tune a planned data request by providing a valid key (= selection of series from the dataset).
-No automatic validation can be performed as structural metadata is unavailable.
+   Because structure metadata is unavailable, :mod:`pandaSDMX` cannot automatically validate keys.

 In order to anticipate and handle these differences: